yucelz/q-store/README.md

 ---

-**Note:** Q-Store v4.0 delivers a comprehensive quantum computing toolchain with verification, profiling, and visualization capabilities, building on v3.4's 8-12x performance improvements.
-The system features hardware-agnostic support, seamless integration with classical ML frameworks (PyTorch, TensorFlow, JAX), and optimized IonQ execution.
-All 144 v4.0 tests passing with 100% success rate.
-For mission-critical applications, additional validation and optimization are recommended.
+**Note:** Q-Store v4.0 is production ready for quantum computing applications with 4-8 qubits.
+The system has been validated with 100% test pass rate (11/11 functional examples) and delivers sub-millisecond circuit operations.
+Mock mode enables development without quantum hardware or API keys.
+For production deployment, see [Known Limitations](#known-limitations) and [PERFORMANCE_REALITY_CHECK.md](docs/PERFORMANCE_REALITY_CHECK.md) for detailed benchmarks.
 ## Developer Guide

 ### Setting Up Development Environment